 This is an injection given into a vein in your hand or arm to make you feel drowsy and relaxed.
-Some people do not have any memory of the Gastroscopy being done.
-After the Gastroscopy you will be kept in the recovery area lying on a trolley until you are fully awake.
+Some people do not have any memory of the gastroscopy being done.
+After the gastroscopy you will be kept in the recovery area lying on a trolley until you are fully awake.
+You will be offered a drink and something to eat before you go home.